Both carers and users

 staff

-The provision of quality accessible training at
+The provision of quality accessible training

-anything.
-Women need conditions that recognise the
+mean anything.
+Women need conditions that recognise

-sec-tot employers with different aims, objectives
+of private sec-tot employers with different aims,

-and vested interests.
+objectives and vested interests.

 Women, in both urban and rural areas, want the